openfisca/openfisca-doc/coding-the-legislation/25_vectorial_computing.md

 - `50` if their salary is strictly more than `1000`, but less than `1500;`
 - `0` otherwise.

-We can use the Numpy function [`select`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.select.html) to implement this behaviour:
+We can use the NumPy function [`select`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.select.html) to implement this behaviour:

 ```py
 def formula(person, period):